Michael J. Fitzpatrick (politician)

-Michael J. Fitzpatrick (born April 15, 1957) is the Assembly member for the 8th District of the New York Assembly.
+Michael J. Fitzpatrick (born April 15, 1957) is the an American politician who serves as the Assemblyman for the 8th District of the New York State Assembly.
 He is a Republican.
-The district includes portions of Islip and Smithtown, including Kings Park, Smithtown, Nesconset, St. James, Village of the Branch, Head of the Harbor and Nissequogue in Suffolk County on Long Island.
+The district includes portions of Islip and Smithtown, including Kings Park, Nesconset, St. James, Village of the Branch, Head of the Harbor and Nissequogue in Suffolk County on Long Island.

+Biography

 Fitzpatrick was born in Jamaica, Queens and raised in Hauppauge, Long Island.
 He is a graduate of Hauppauge High School and received his B.A. in business administration from Saint Michael's College in Vermont.

 He served on the Smithtown Town Council for 15 years, from 1988 to 2003.
 He was first elected to the New York State Assembly in November 2002.
 Fitzpatrick is also an investment associate with UBS in Port Jefferson, New York.